meltyourface/blank/posts/Reading-thoughts/Experimenting-with-Telepathic-Thought-Transmission/index.md

 ## Comprehensive Thought-Reading Experiment Using Techniques from Telepathic Experiences

-Objective: To explore and understand telepathy and thought-transference through a well-structured experiment incorporating concepts from documented cases and experiences.
+**Objective**: To explore and understand telepathy and thought-transference through a well-structured experiment incorporating concepts from documented cases and experiences.

 Experimental Design: